-The Class S Preferred Units of BCH (the "BCH Class S Preferred Units") also participate on a pro-rata basis in the share of the profits or losses of BCH and subsidiaries following all other allocations made by BCH and its subsidiaries.
+The BCH Class S Preferred Units also participate on a pro-rata basis in the share of the profits or losses of BCH and subsidiaries following all other allocations made by BCH and its subsidiaries.
 As limited partner interests, these units are generally non-voting and do not entitle participation in the management of the Company's business and affairs.
-The Class S Preferred Units are entitled to a quarterly preferred return.
+The BCH Class S Preferred Units are entitled to a quarterly preferred return.
 In accordance with the BCH LPA, the preferred rate was waived and will not accrue from June 7, 2023 until December 31, 2024, except to the extent of allocations of income to the holders of the BCH Class S Preferred Units.
-In connection with the consummation of the Business Combination, the holders of the BCH Preferred A-1 Unit Accounts agreed to significantly reduce the BCH Class S Preferred Units preferred return rate and also agreed to waive and defer the accrual of the preferred return as described above.
+In connection with the consummation of the Business Combination, the holders of the BCH Preferred A.1 agreed to significantly reduce the BCH Class S Preferred Units preferred return rate and also agreed to waive and defer the accrual of the preferred return as described above.
 In addition, until January 1, 2025, the hypothetical BCH Class S Preferred Units capital account will only be increased to the extent there are allocations of income during such period.
 The agreement to waive and not accrue the Quarterly Class S Preferred Return from June 7, 2023 until December 31, 2024 does not affect or waive any Quarterly Class S Preferred Return or hypothetical BCH Class S Preferred capital account already accrued as of the effective date.

-Generally, on a quarterly basis and at the election of the holder, the Class S Preferred Units are exchangeable for Class S Ordinary Units on a 1.2-for-1 basis.
-The Class S Ordinary may then be exchanged for Class A common stock as described above.
-Each conversion into Class A common stock also results in the issuance to Ben LLC of a Class A Unit of BCH for each share of Class A common stock issued.
-Holders of Class S Preferred Units may elect to convert into Class S Ordinary Units in connection with a sale or dissolution of BCH.
+Generally, on a quarterly basis and at the election of the holder, the BCH Class S Preferred Units are exchangeable for BCH Class S Ordinary Units on a 1.2-for-1 basis.
+The BCH Class S Ordinary Units may then be exchanged for Class A common stock as described above.
+Each conversion into Class A common stock also results in the issuance to Ben LLC of a BCH Class A Units for each share of Class A common stock issued.
+Holders of BCH Class S Preferred Units may elect to convert into BCH Class S Ordinary Units in connection with a sale or dissolution of BCH.

-As of September 30, 2023 and March 31, 2023, a nominal number of shares of Class S Preferred Units have been issued, respectively.
-Preferred return earned by the Class S Preferred Units from inception in 2019 through September 30, 2023 is \$0.2 million.
-No amounts have been paid to the Class S Preferred Unit holders related to the preferred return from inception through September 30, 2023 and any amounts earned have been accrued and are included in the balance of Class S Preferred Units presented on the consolidated statements of financial condition.
+As of December 31, 2023 and March 31, 2023, a nominal number of shares of BCH Class S Preferred Units have been issued, respectively.
+Preferred return earned by the BCH Class S Preferred Units from inception in 2019 through December 31, 2023 is \$0.2 million.
+No amounts have been paid to the BCH Class S Preferred Unit holders related to the preferred return from inception through December 31, 2023 and any amounts earned have been accrued and are included in the balance of BCH Class S Preferred Units presented on the consolidated statements of financial condition.

-The Class S Preferred Units are recorded in the consolidated statements of financial condition in the noncontrolling interests line item.
+The BCH Class S Preferred Units are recorded in the consolidated statements of financial condition in the noncontrolling interests line item.